jejacks0n/mercury/README.md

 I'm interested in what solutions people are looking for and end up using for this, so feel free to shoot me a line if you write something (eg. a middleware layer, an nginx module, or just something simple to get the job done).

+## Adding Authentication

+When you install Mercury using the generator (`rails g mercury:install`) you can optionally install an authentication file into your application (at `lib/mercury/authentication.rb`).
+This is a simple method for restricting the actions in the MercuryController to only users who have the required privileges.
+Since this can vary largely from application to application, it's a basic approach that lets you write in what you want.

 ## Project Details